 Update: Immediately after I posted this, I saw the Bicycling Magazine article about the Afghan women cyclists and will be doing a separate post with a link to that and how to help them later.
 Update: here is that post.

 I woke up feeling so good.
 It’s my birthday — I’m 58.
 I had such a nice time with my family yesterday.
 I started a new garden Saturday, since Uganda’s on hold.
 I saw friends this past week, some of whom are facing huge medical challenges head-on.
 I connected some folks through my writing.
 I had a sweet little ride on my beloved Attica last evening and decided that bike is my favorite (shhh, don’t tell the others).
 And I even did something on rollerskates that I didn’t think I’d be able to do (my goodness, what is actually possible?).

 But then I saw the headlines and they are so, so dire, and I’m worried about everyone and everything and, frankly, scared.

 I’m scared a lot lately.
 The climate crisis.
 The pandemic.
 The breakdown in society.
 The elders in my life.
 My husband.
 My children.
 The women and girls in Afghanistan and Haiti and all over the world.
 The constant taking-my-life-in-my-hands just to buy bread.
 The slow pace of positive change to save lives.
-The cost of everything, and my seeming inability to get my typical career-level paid work anymore despite doing what I consider the best work of my life lately.
+The cost of everything.
+The pain in people’s eyes.

 For me, I know that fear is a failure of faith.
 I know that my higher power has a plan for me, even if it’s just temporary stewardship of land, temporary love of people, temporary centering of joy, temporary everything during the nonrenewable resource of time with which I’ve been gifted.